Published on Brock University (http://brocku.ca)

 Applicants who have successfully completed the IB Diploma with the appropriate prerequisite subjects will be considered for admission and may be awarded a maximum of 3.0 transfer credits for HL examinations completed at a minimum grade of 5.
 Applicants, who successfully complete an IB Certificate program with a minimum of six subjects including prerequisites, may also be considered for admission and transfer credit.

-Applicants should note Math Studies (SL) cannot be used to meet mathematics prerequisite subject requirements.
+Applicants should note Math Studies (SL) can be used to meet mathematics prerequisite subject requirements.
 For information regarding course equivalencies applicants should contact the Admissions Office.

 Advanced Placement (AP)